 So what exactly is the Treetops Adventure?
 The first of its kind in North America, the Treetops Adventure in Capilano Suspension Bridge Park looks like an orderly net of seven short suspension bridges attached to Douglas firs.
 To avoid any harm to nature, nails and spikes were replaces by steel support collars during the construction of the bridges.

 In contrast to the Capilano Suspension Bridge, the Treetops Adventure’s bridges are narrower.
 Only one person can walk across the hanging structure at a time.
-Nevertheless, it doesn’t stop the visitors from enjoying the rainforest from inside while exploring the main attractions of Capilano Suspension Bridge Park.

 4. Cliffwalk – a Must-Visit Attraction in Capilano Suspension Bridge Park